 - The details, such as the salary information and statement of how the employees are evaluated, are mentioned.

-- The strengths and weaknesses of the employees, information on how their performance can be improved are also written in the appraisal letter.
+- The strengths and weaknesses of the employees and information on how their performance can be improved are also written in the appraisal letter.

-There are many Employee Appraisal Letter Templates you can find from the internet that will help you out in writing.
+There are many Employee Appraisal Letter Templates you can find on the internet that will help you out in writing.